-Sold in a deep, luxurious camel color, this no-itch lambswool turtleneck sports a classically rough rugged cut.
+Sold in deep luxurious colosr, this no-itch cashmere turtleneck sports a classically rough rugged cut.

 It offers just enough roominess without being too oversized, with a soft neck that rolls smoothly and keeps you warm up to your chin.

-Being the most expensive of our options, J Crew’s cotton turtleneck is available in deep inky navy color.
+Being the most expensive of our options, J Crew’s cotton turtleneck is available in deep dark colors such as inky navy, black and charcoal.
 It’s also true to size with an accurate slim fit.